hengjiew/MFIX-Exa/docs/source/inputs/InputsProblemDefinition.rst

    bc.eb-flow.fluid.volfrac  = 1.0
    bc.eb-flow.fluid.velocity = 0.1

-Below is an example where only specific cells are imposed a velocity.
+Below is an example where only specific cells are imposed a velocity in the x-direction.

 .. code-block:: none